Zombieland: Effects

 The special-effects team created several visual elements, including "The Rules for Survival", which appear on-screen as they are related to the audience by Columbus: "Do cardio", "Beware of bathrooms", "Check the back seat", and so forth.
 The texts are rendered in three dimensions.
 "When a previously stated rule becomes relevant—when nature calls, for instance—the relevant text pops up, occasionally getting splattered with blood."
 Slate's Josh Levin said, "The pop-up bit works precisely because Zombieland unspools like a game—how can you survive a zombie horde armed with a shotgun, an SUV and a smart mouth?"

 Release

 A trailer of Zombieland was released on June 18, 2009.
-Distributed by Columbia Pictures, the film was released on 2 October 2009, a week earlier than originally advertised.
+Distributed by Sony Pictures Releasing's Columbia Pictures, the film was released on October 2, 2009, a week earlier than originally advertised.

 Home media

 Zombieland was released by Sony Pictures Home Entertainment on February 2, 2010, on Blu-ray and DVD.
 The film was released on March 15, 2010, on DVD and Blu-ray in the UK.
 Select Best Buy stores sold a special edition on both DVD and Blu-ray with an additional disc featuring two featurettes.
 It was also released as a film for the PSP UMD.

-The film grossed $54 million in home sales.
+The film grossed $54.1 million in home sales.

 Zombieland was released on Ultra HD Blu-ray on October 1, 2019, a few weeks before the sequel was released in theatres.